isomorphic-software/smartclient-docs/classes/ListGrid_2.md

 ## Method: ListGrid.getRecordSummary

 ### Description
-Provides access to the summary (see ["summary"-type](../reference.md#type-listgridfieldtype) fields) value of the record for other fields when called from inside the body of [ListGridField.getRecordSummary](ListGridField.md#method-listgridfieldgetrecordsummary) (since they're not available directly off the record).
-The behavior is undefined if not called from inside the [ListGridField.getRecordSummary](ListGridField.md#method-listgridfieldgetrecordsummary) method, or if the summary field has generated dependencies.
+Provides access to the summary (see [summary-type](../reference.md#type-listgridfieldtype) fields) value of the record for other fields when called from inside the body of [ListGridField.getRecordSummary](ListGridField.md#method-listgridfieldgetrecordsummary) (since they're not available directly off the record).
+The behavior is unspecified if not called from inside the [ListGridField.getRecordSummary](ListGridField.md#method-listgridfieldgetrecordsummary) method.

 ### Parameters